cmooneycollett/aoc2023/README.md

-# Advent of Code [YEAR]
+# Advent of Code 2023

-Template Rust project for Advent of Code challenges.
+My solutions for Advent of Code 2023 in Rust.